galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 With mystery flags, you can tell who the characters are in the seed by looking at the gear you get.

-- [Tunrestrict]: Allows ignoring the restrictions placed on tiers in the treasury/moon/underworld/overworld {: #tunrestrict }
+### `Tadjmiabareas` {: .h6 }

+- Idea: ScytheMarshall
+- Design/Programming: ScytheMarshall
+- Locations: util.py, treasure_rando.py

+This flag scales down weights for non-MIAB treasures in areas where there are MIABs, similarly to how `Twildish` scales up `Tpro` weights.
+The goal is to allow some fine-tuning of weighted treasure to make `-vanilla:miabs` a bit more balanced in the early game.

 ## Shop Flags

-- [Sprice]/[Spricey]: Changes the price of items in shops.
-Can target armor/weapons/items individually {: #sprice  }
-- [Salways]: Items are forced to be guaranteed in shops {: #salways  }
-- [Sno]: More options added to exclude items such as bacchus, coffin, etc.
+### `Ssingles` {: .h6 }

+- Idea: Skarcerer (via jokes from #newbies-corner)
+- Design/Programming: Galeswift
+- Locations: shop_rando.py

+Under `Ssingles`, each shop only sells a single item which can be different between the shops, but otherwise follow the standard randomization rules and safety checks (unless disabled).

+### `Swildish` {: .h6 }

+- Idea: Too many community members to count
+- Design: ScytheMarshall/Xenocat823543 (this version)
+- Programming: sgrunt
+- Locations: shop_rando.py

+This flag provides a higher-powered shops setting without the full randomness of `Swild`.
+The specific description is:

+!!! info "`Swildish` Description
+    - Kokkol's shop contains tier 6-7 items/gear.
+    - Gated shops are up to tier 6.
+    - Ungated weapon/armor shops are up to tier 5.
+    - Ungated item shops are up to tier 4.
+    - Pick two of: Siren, Coffin, HrGlass2, Bacchus, Elixir, Levia, and 1-2 of the damage "wild" items and distribute them to free shops.

-{: #sno  }
+### `Svanillaish` {: .h6 }

-- [Smixed]: Shop prices are randomized
+- Idea: sgrunt
+- Design/Programming: sgrunt
+- Locations: shop_rando.py

+Under this flag, shops will contain items of similar quality and quantity as their vanilla counterparts.
+In particular, a shop will have exactly the same number of items in each tier as the vanilla game; the flag interacts with `Sno:j` by basing the quantities of each tier on the US version.

-{: #smixed }
+### `Ssame` {: .h6 }

+- Idea: Galeswift
+- Design/Programming: Galeswift
+- Locations: shop_rando.py

-- [Ssame]: Shops only sell a single item, and all shops in the game are the same.
-The item chosen uses the same rules as Swild.
+Shops only sell a single item, where all shops in the game are the same.
+The item chosen uses the same rules as `Swild`.

+### `Smixed` {: .h6 }

+- Idea: Skarcerer
+- Design/Programming: Galeswift
+- Locations: compile_item_prices.py

+This flag shuffles the prices of all of the items in the game.
+As implemented, this flag mixes in the prices of key items and non-items like no-weapon, no-armor, Sort, and the TrashCan, so some normal items will just be worth 0 GP.

+### `Salways:[item]` {: .h6 }

+- Idea: Galeswift (probably others)
+- Design/Programming: Galeswift
+- Locations: shop_rando.py

+Each of the specified items will be in at least one shop somewhere, according to the usual restrictions.

-{: #ssame  }
+### `Sno:[item]` {: .h6 }

-- [Ssingles]: Shops only sell a single item, but follow the standard randomization rules and safety checks (unless disabled).
+- Idea: Galeswift (probably others)
+- Design/Programming: Galeswift
+- Locations: shop_rando.py

+The `Sno:` family of flags has been expanded to include many other items and classes of items.

-{: #ssingles  }
+### `Sprice/pricey:[N]` {: .h6 }

+- Idea: Galeswift
+- Design/Programming: Galeswift
+- Locations: compile_item_prices.py

+These flags change the prices of the items specified by `Spricey`, which can be armor/weapons/items separately.

 ### `Splayable` {: .h6 }